couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 ## Querying Views

-This chapter is meant as reference material for querying and working with Views and Design Documents from the perspective of the java client.
-If you want to get started quickly, go check out the tutorial first.
-Also, the server documentation provides good information on how Views work in general and what their characteristics are. (would be good to crossreference to the right chapter)
+This section provides reference material about querying and working with views and design documents from the perspective of the Java client.
+If you want to get started quickly, check out the tutorial first.
+Also, the server documentation provides good information about how views work in general and their characteristics.

 ### Introduction
 Let's first discuss how the client interacts with the server in terms of views.
-While not mandatory, it is always good to get a general idea on how the underlying codebase works.
-Since a view result potentially contains many rows, the client can not pinpoint a single node to ask for the result (which is different to key-based operations).
+While not mandatory, it is always good to get a general idea about how the underlying codebase works.
+Because a view result potentially contains many rows, the client cannot pinpoint a single node to ask for the result (which is different than key-based operations).
 So instead of asking a single node for a specific document, the client asks one node in the cluster for the complete result.
 The server node temporarily acts as the broker for the view query and aggregates the results from all nodes in the cluster.
 It then returns the combined result to the client.
-All communication is done over HTTP, to be explicit over port 8092.
-So if you are using views you need to make sure this port is reachable (not only 11210 and 8091).
+All communication is done over HTTP port 8092.
+If you are using views, you need to make sure this port is reachable (in addition to ports 11210 and 8091).

-In the current implemntation, the SDK utilizes the Apache httpcore library to perform the actual HTTP requests (and collect responses).
-This is done over Java NIO, which is very efficient comparted to traditional, blocking IO.
+In the current implementation, the SDK uses the Apache **httpcore** library to perform the actual HTTP requests (and collect responses).
+This is done over Java NIO, which is very efficient compared to traditional, blocking IO.
 By default, two threads are created for view handling when you instantiate a new `CouchbaseClient` object.
-The first one is for the "IO Reactor" which is basically the orchestrator and then there is one worker thread launched that does the actual work of listening on the NIO selectors.
-As we'll see later, these settings can be tuned, but the defaults should be more than good to get started.
+The first one is for the IO Reactor, which is basically the orchestrator, and then a worker thread  that does the actual work of listening on the NIO selectors is launched.
+These settings can be tuned, but the defaults are suitable to get started.

 While views are performant, they can never be as fast as single-key lookups.
 Therefore, they need to be used with care on the "hot code path" where performance is key to your application.
 We'll see later how to get the most performance out of your views, but as always there are tradeoffs that need to be considered.

 ### Configuration
-On the `CouchbaseConnectionFactoryBuilder`, there are three configuration options that you can tune which modify the runtime behavior of views.
-These are:
+On the `CouchbaseConnectionFactoryBuilder`, you can tune the following configuration options, which modify the run time behavior of views:

- - setViewTimeout() with a default of 75 seconds; note that the cluster side timeout is 60 seconds by default
+ - `setViewTimeout()`&mdash;default: 75 seconds (Cluster side default time-out is 60 seconds.)
- - setViewWorkerSize() with a default of 1 thread
+ - `setViewWorkerSize()`&mdash;default: 1 thread
- - setViewConnsPerNode() with a default of 10 connections
+ - `setViewConnsPerNode()`&mdash;default: 10 connections.

-Here is a example of how they could be changed:
+Here is a example that shows how they could be changed:

 ```java
 CouchbaseClient client = new CouchbaseClient(